esper-io/dev-docs/docs/home/console.md

 ![QRCode](./assets/NewConsole/QRCode1.png)

-The QR code is densely populated, so in case the device’s camera has trouble scanning it, follow these tips.
+Note that the QR code is densely populated.
+If your device’s camera has trouble scanning it, follow these tips:
-   Increasing brightness of your PC’s screen
+   * Increasing brightness of your PC’s screen
-   Changing the distance between the camera and the screen - move your device closer or further from the QR code Hold the device still for a few seconds once you have adjusted the distance
+   * Changing the distance between the camera and the screen - move your device closer or further from the QR code
+   * Hold the device still for a few seconds once you have adjusted the distance

-If your device does not have an active cellular data network connection or isn’t set up to connect to a Wi-Fi access point specified in the QR code to use for provisioning, you will next need to connect the device to the internet either using the cellular or Wi-Fi.
-If that’s the case, please either enable your SIM or enter your Wi-Fi access point credentials.
+If your device does not have an active cellular data network connection, or isn’t set up to connect to a Wi-Fi access point specified in the QR code to use for provisioning, you will next need to connect the device to the internet either using the cellular or Wi-Fi.
+If that’s the case, you will need to either enable your SIM or enter your Wi-Fi access point credentials.

 You may then see a screen to accept specific terms from Google regarding Esper managing your device.
 Click **ACCEPT & CONTINUE**.